scubaandre/SmartThings-Styrbar/README.md

 - Button holds for up/down (dim up/down)

 What doesn't work:
--Left/right generate the same data when held.
+- Left/right generate the same data when held.
 IKEA envisioned those buttons to reset the bulb color

+This may stop working at any time for any reason, that is just the way it is with Samsung Smartthings. ;-) It's probably going to stop working for me at the same time as you.

+# Install instructions

+Not going to write any as this is a relatively simple device handler, this will get you on your way.